enricodvn/drugo-website/public/articles/front_end/why_react/en.md

 And there is of course [next.js](https://nextjs.org/).
 Along with the optimization, it allows the user to define which parts of the application are SPAs, which one are static generated and the ones that are server side generated.
-I will cover these topics in a later topic.
+I will cover these topics in a later post.
 It also has a lot of tools to integrate with the back-end, and services provided by vercel, as edge cached CDNs.